alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 numerical-types
 ```
-This is the minimal model that is needed for every application that is build on the Alan platform.
+This is the ***minimal model*** that is needed for every application that is build on the Alan platform.

-`Users` defines who can access your application and what their access rights are.
+`Users` defines who can access your application and which access rights they have.
 Let's use `anonymous` for now, which means anyone can access our app and can read, add and change data within the app.
-Later we will explain what other options are available and how access rights can be specified for each part of your model.
+More on `users` in the *Users tutorial*, where we explain what other options are available and how access rights can be specified for each part of your model.

-`Interfaces` defines with which other apps and/or databases this app is connected.
+`Interfaces` defines what other apps and/or databases this app is connected with.
 For now we are 'disconnected' from other apps and databases.

 `Root { }` is a node, as you can guess by the curly braces.
 It is the fundamental node in all Alan models.
-In between these curly braces we will place our model.
+Between these curly braces we will place our model.

-`Numerical-types` defines how different number units used in a model should be interpreted.
+`Numerical-types` define which units are used in a model and how to interpret them.
 In our case `'euro'` will be added here, since we used it in the model as unit for the number of `Selling price`.

 Now, our model looks like this:
 ```